Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 DaTscan Dosage and Administration

-DaTscan emits radiation and must be handled with safety measures to minimize radiation exposure to clinical personnel and patients.
-Radiopharmaceuticals should be used by or under the control of physicians who are qualified by specific training and experienced in the safe use and handling of radionuclides, and whose experience and training have been approved by the appropriate government agency authorized to license the use of radionuclides.
-DaTscan dosing is based upon the radioactivity determined using a suitably calibrated instrument immediately prior to administration.
+DaTscan emits radiation and must be handled with safety measures to minimize radiation exposure to healthcare providers and patients [see Warnings and Precautions (5.3)].
+Radiopharmaceuticals should be used by or under the control of healthcare providers who are qualified by specific training and experienced in the safe use and handling of radionuclides, and whose experience and training have been approved by the appropriate government agency authorized to license the use of radionuclides.

-To minimize radiation dose to the bladder, encourage hydration prior to and following DaTscan administration in order to permit frequent voiding.
+To minimize radiation exposure, encourage hydration prior to and following DaTscan administration in order to permit frequent voiding.
 Encourage the patient to void frequently for the first 48 hours following DaTscan administration [see Dosage and Administration (2.5)].

-Before administration of DaTscan, administer Potassium Iodide Oral Solution or Lugol's Solution (equivalent to 100 mg iodide) or potassium perchlorate (400 mg) to block uptake of iodine 123 by the patient's thyroid.
-Administer the blocking agent at least one hour before the dose of DaTscan [see Warnings and Precautions (5.2)].
+Administer Potassium Iodide Oral Solution or Strong Iodine Solution (e.g., Lugol's Solution) equivalent to 100 mg iodide to block uptake of iodine-123 by the patient's thyroid at least one hour before the dose of DaTscan [see Warnings and Precautions (5.2)].

 Preparation and Administration

-The estimated radiation absorbed doses to an average adult from intravenous injection of DaTscan are shown in Table 1.
-The values are calculated assuming urinary bladder emptying at 4.8-hour intervals and appropriate thyroid blocking (iodine 123 is a known Auger electron emitter).
+The estimated radiation absorbed doses to an adult from intravenous injection of DaTscan are shown in Table 1.
+The values are calculated assuming urinary bladder emptying at 4.8-hour intervals and appropriate thyroid blocking (iodine-123 is a known Auger electron emitter).

 |ORGAN / TISSUE||ABSORBED DOSE PER UNIT ADMINISTERED ACTIVITY